mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-stuff.markdown

 :::

 ::: notes
+**(Skip this if this is the second of a two-part talk.)** That eventually turned into a bunch of degrees from my original university, which I like to call a masters in shaking things and a PhD in breaking things.
+I stayed on as an R&D engineer in a research center, and then as the first campus-wide HPC systems administrator in central IT.
+I'm a member of way too many RCD community groups, been on the Campus Champions leadership team for nearly 3 years, on the CaRCC Emerging Centers steering committee for about a year, and I'm a compulsive advice giver and rabbit-hole-chaser.

-So, in terms of systems, providers, and technologies, there's a huge array of those out there.
+**(Keep this regardless.)** So, in terms of systems, providers, and technologies, there's a huge array of those out there.
 Rather than give you every detail about every one of them and running out of time, let me start with the resources you can use to *find* more of those resources, especially computational and storage resources outside your institution.
 Depending on your or your users' background, you might get overwhelmed by the variety of options, or your users might make a suboptimal choice based off what they're used to using, even when better resources exist.

 So let's take a look at some of the federally-funded resources and how you can narrow things down a bit.
 :::